Having easy access to the web has radically changed the way people shop for almost everything today.

 “This has been a major difference from the start of our journey to selling directly from our store and has reduced our reliance on shopping channels.
 Customer feedback creates that ‘social-proof’ trust that encourages other visitors to our store to buy.”

-2. They Make You More Visible
+2. Online Reviews Make You More Visible

 Being a successful brand also means you’re a visible one.